bottlepy/bottle-inject/README.rst

     A function or callable that creates dependencies on demand, or otherwise provides the dependencies for when they are needed.

 Resolver
     A function or callable that creates individual providers based on injection-point specific configuration.
-(Yes, you could call it a dependency-provoder-provider but that sounds aweful)
+(Yes, you could call it a dependency-provoder-provider but that sounds weird)